Tekken Master: 2016

 Hashem was granted entry by the Power League Gaming PLG to participate at Evo 2016, where he finished second.

 2017

 Hashem participated in several Injustice 2 tournaments and finished 3rd in the Eleague Injustice 2 World Championship.

 He was also awarded the "Best E-sports player for the year 2017" trophy by TRUE GAMING.

 2018

-In 2018 he competed in a variety of tournaments including Viennality 2018, Tekken 7 and Injustice 2.
+In 2018 he competed in a variety of tournaments, including Viennality 2018, Tekken 7, and Injustice 2.

-Hashem won the Intercontinental Championship which allowed him to participate in the IPS for Injustice 2.
+Hashem won the Intercontinental Championship, which allowed him to participate in the IPS for Injustice 2.

 2019

-Hashem won the Brazil Game Show 2019 of Mortal Kombat 11.
+Hashem won the 2019 Brazil Game Show of Mortal Kombat 11.
 Following the victory, Hashem was dignified by the King of Bahrain.
 Hashem was then ranked 3rd on the Mortal Kombat Pro Series overall leaderboard of 2019.

 He also won the Insomnia Saudi Morta Kombat 11 tournament in that same year.

-Hashem also got the 2nd place in a very close and what became later an iconic match at the Viennality-2019.
+Hashem won second place after a close match at the Viennality-2019 tournament.